 It’s the seminal American mansion.
 From the history and the vineyard to the gardens and the grounds, Biltmore is much more than a house.
-Built over a six-year period from 1889-95, George Vanderbilt’s French Renaissance chateau remains the largest private residence in America and offers a vacation experience for all five senses.
+Built over a six-year period from 1889-95, George Vanderbilt’s French Renaissance chateau remains the largest privately owned home in America and offers a vacation experience for all five senses.

 Plan Your Visit

 A trip to Biltmore can last anywhere from a single afternoon to several days.
 Get to know each of the estate’s features to best plan your visit.